Welcome to the GamePlan Membership Area

 - Move down the list of Ad Groups, one-by-one, until you finish.
-Otherwise, you won't remember if you already changed each bid today.
+Otherwise you won't remember which bids you already changed.

 - Try to Bid Ad Groups up to Avg.
 Ad Position 4, you can afford it, so you ads run often.

 - Bid higher than Avg.
 Ad Position 4, if it's worth your money.

 - Work you way down to the bottom of the Ad Groups page.